sjtower/super-lunk-world/notes.md

 #### Spikes
 1. Can only be placed on dirt, will break upon spawning if placed on minewood, stone, pagoda, platforms etc.

+#### Powder Keg (TNT)
+1. Will explode if it touches a lit torch (hanging on the wall or thrown by the player)
+1. Will explode if dropped any distance
+1. Will not explode if placed on top of a PB and pushed over a ledge

 #### Upside-down Spikes
 1. can be placed anywhere
 1. Spring trap can be placed on top